orchidsoftware/orchid.software/source/en/docs/quickstart.md

 section: main
 ---

-This quick start guide provides a basic introduction to the infrastructure and includes information. about screens and form elements.
+This quick start guide provides a basic introduction to the infrastructure and includes information about screens and form elements.
 To select the basic set of functions, we will create a simple utility for sending emails.

-At this stage, you must already [installed the framework and the platform](/en/docs/installation), created the database and started the webserver.
+You should have already [installed the framework and package](/en/docs/installation) at this point and started the webserver.

-> Before we begin, we highly recommend that you do not copy and paste.
-Typing each section manually will help you to practice and remember.
+> Before we start, we strongly recommend that you do not use copy and paste.
+Entering each piece of code will help you practice and remember.

 First, you need to create a [screen](/en/docs/screens) to display the submission form, using the command: